dewan-ahmed/Aiven-Workshop/content/3_ModuleThree/_index.md

 ### Create an Aiven authentication token
 In the next section, you'll generate an Aiven authentication token that will be needed to make any Aiven API call using Terraform.

+### Coming up - Create an authentication token
+In the next section, you will create an Aiven authentication token.